Frequently Asked Questions

 While we sometimes have small amount of stock, most willow coffins are made to order.

-Current lead times are as follows:
+Estimated lead times* are as follows:

 • Buff willow coffins: 7 days